SFDC-Assets/LightningForOutlookDemo/README.md

 - Lightning App that allows you to demonstrate/test capability without Office 365 (aka, if it works here, it should work in Outlook), as well as provides access to the custom objects.
 - Apex based Rest API
 - Salesforce Community.
 This is only used to enable a guest user profile to enable API access.
+- Remote Site Settings (Assuming you are installing via GPBU-Deployer)
 - Data (Assuming you are installing via GPBU-Deployer)

 ## Prior to Installation